-A comprehensive bio-psychosocial assessment must be completed within the first seven (7) days of admission, which substantiates treatment.
+A comprehensive bio-psychosocial assessment must be completed within the first seven days of admission, which substantiates treatment.
 For new admissions, the American Society of Addiction Medicine (ASAM) 6 Dimensional risk evaluation must be included in the assessment.
 The assessment must be reviewed and signed by a licensed mental health professional (LMHP).
-The comprehensive bio-psychosocial assessment shall contain the following:
+The comprehensive bio-psychosocial assessment must contain the following:

-- Circumstances leading to admission; - Past and present behavioral health concerns; - Past and present psychiatric and addictive disorders treatment;
+- 1. Circumstances leading to admission; - 2.
+Past and present behavioral health concerns; - 3.
+Past and present psychiatric and addictive disorders treatment; - 4.
+Significant medical history and current health status; - 5.
+Family and social history;